sauerduels/website/info.md

 ## Servers

-We will be using multiple servers hosted in Europe for all of our events.
+We will be using multiple servers hosted in Europe and/or the USA for all of our events.
 Here is the connect command:

 `/connect sauerduels.me 10000|20000|30000|40000`